IceHe/lib/mac/initialize-mac.md

 ## Preferences

-Include

-- Development configurations on local & remote machines
+Include the development configurations on local and remote machines

 ### System